frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 ```

 {% hint style="info" %}
-If you are using [Embedded Mode](https://docs.frontity.org/architecture/embedded-mode) for your Frontity project, you do not normally have to set the `state.source.url` property as it will be the same as the `state.frontity.url` property.
+If you are using [Embedded Mode](https://docs.frontity.org/architecture/embedded-mode) for your Frontity project, and the `state.frontity.url` property is set, you do not have to also set the `state.source.url` property as this will be the same as the value in the `state.frontity.url` property.
 {% endhint %}

 #### `state.source.api`